mismail1512/ARP/README.md

 The Drone Dynamics module simulates the drone's movement based on the forces applied by user input, obstacles, and targets.
 It uses a 2-degree-of-freedom (2-DOF) dynamic model to calculate the drone's position and velocity.

 **Key Responsibilities:**
--Implements the dynamic model:
+- Implements the dynamic model:

--Uses Euler's method to numerically solve the motion equations.
+- Uses Euler's method to numerically solve the motion equations.

 - Applies forces to the drone: